AxelElRojo/CRM/README.md

 * Show each process.
 ## Sounds craptastic!
 How do I join?
 ___
-Before installing, make sure you have
+Before installing, make sure `~/.local/bin/` is in your PATH.

 To install it simply run this:
 ```shell
 git clone https://github.com/AxelElRojo/CRM/